- Home

 Property Maintenance

 The purpose of the Property Maintenance Code is to protect the public health, safety, public convenience, comfort, prosperity, or general welfare as it pertains to areas, premises, and buildings used for residential, commercial, industrial, travel, and public purposes.
+Residents can report property maintenance complaints online and track the status of their progress.
+Learn more about Property Maintenance in Copley Township.

 Code Services